synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 **NOTE** – subroutine send_status() is defined further below.

-In addition to “time events”, another asynchronous event that can occur in this SNAP Node is “button pushes” from the user.
+In addition to "time events", another asynchronous event that can occur in this SNAP Node is "button pushes" from the user.
 Because of our use of monitorPin() up above, the SNAPpy Virtual Machine will automatically generate HOOK_GPIN events when those buttons are pressed.
 The following routine is invoked when those HOOK_GPIN events are created, due to the use of a @setHook() generator right before the subroutine.

 ```python
 @setHook(HOOK_GPIN)